Picacho in Pinal County, Arizona — The American Mountains (Southwest)

 Location.
 32° 38.765′ N, 111° 24.008′ W. Marker is in Picacho, Arizona, in Pinal County.
-Marker can be reached Touch for map.
+Marker can be reached from Interstate 10.
 Marker is just inside the entrance to Picacho Peak State Park.
+Touch for map.
 Marker is in this post office area: Picacho AZ 85141, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 17 miles of this marker, measured as the crow flies.
-Battle at Picacho (within shouting distance of this marker); Memorial to the 1st California Cavalry Volunteers (within shouting distance of this marker); Juan Bautista de Anza National Historic Trail / Camp 21: El Aquituni (approx. 1.7 miles away); Red Rock Post Office (approx. 6 miles away); Stage Station and Homestead (approx. 12.4 miles away); In Memory of Tom Mix (approx. 16.7 miles away).
+At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
+Memorial to the 1st California Cavalry Volunteers (within shouting distance of this marker); Juan Bautista de Anza National Historic Trail / Camp 21: El Aquituni (approx. 1.7 miles away); Red Rock Post Office (approx. 6 miles away); Stage Station and Homestead (approx. 12.4 miles away); In Memory of Tom Mix (approx. 16.7 miles away).

 More about this marker.
 The Picacho Peak state park is scheduled to close June 3, 2010.